dfrappart/dfrappart.github.io/_posts/2022-12-26-Please_Azure_Arc_Give_Me_A_K8S.markdown

 In this specific case, I want to demonstrate the limit of the not officially supported kubernetes distribution version.
 Let's consider a microk8s installation for let's say a dev environment.
-It's easy to install and the arc connection would allow to apply automatically, specifically with Azure Pçolicy extension, enterprise guardrails.
+It's easy to install and the arc connection would allow to apply automatically, specifically with Azure Policy extension, enterprise guardrails.

 But there may be a catch.